 What If I spend Less than 183 days in Georgia per tax year, or want to spend time in other countries?

-If you spend less than 183 days in Georgia per tax year, you will no longer be a tax resident and you will no longer be protected against your tax residency reverting back to your country of domicile (A country in which you have strong ties, perhaps your country of citizenship, a country in which you’ve spent significant amount of time, or a country where you have bank accounts, property, family etc. This could be Georgia if you have become a permanent resident here or meet some other requirements to show domicile status)
+If you spend less than 183 days in Georgia per tax year, you will no longer be a tax resident and you will no longer be protected against your tax residency reverting back to your country of domicile (A country in which you have strong ties, perhaps your country of citizenship, a country in which you’ve spent significant amount of time, or a country where you have bank accounts, property, family etc.)

-Georgian double taxation treaties cannot protect you from taxation elsewhere if you are not a tax resident of Georgia.
+Georgian double taxation treaties often cannot protect you from taxation elsewhere if you are not a tax resident of Georgia AND spend 183 days here.

 If your business is registered in Georgia, you will continue to pay tax on all income derived on work performed in Georgia, or on revenue generated inside Georgia.
 Foreign source income generated while not physically present in Georgia, may in some cases be exempt from Georgian tax.
 But this is a nuanced issue and should be discussed with a tax adviser to determine if your foreign income would actually qualify.

-If you will not be physically present in the Republic of Georgia at least 183 days in order to be a tax resident each year, you can consider the high net worth program, with which you may not even need to visit Georgia to qualify for tax residency.
+If you will not be physically present in the Republic of Georgia at least 183 days in order to be a tax resident each year, you can consider the high net worth program, with which you often don’t even need to visit Georgia to qualify for tax residency.

 - Legal Residency,